sqlitecloud/sdk/JS/README.md

 #### `SQLiteCloud.setFilterSentMessages` (Boolean)
 Default value is `false`

-If `true` during PUB/SUB communications library not return messages sent by the user.
+If `true` during PUB/SUB communications library does not return messages sent by the user.

 ## SDK Methods

 **Method**|**Description**
 --- | ---
-`async connect()`|Creates a new **main WebSocket*.
+`async connect()`|Creates a new **main WebSocket**.
 Returns how creation process completed.
 `close(closePubSub = true)`|By default, closes both the **main WebSocket** and the **Pub/Sub WebSocket**.
 If invoked with `closePubSub = false`, closes only the **main WebSocket**.
 Returns how closing process completed.
 `connectionState`|Returns the actual state of the **main WebSocket**.
 `pubSubState`|Returns the actual state of the **Pub/Sub WebSocket**.
 `async listChannels()`|Uses **main WebSocket** to request the list of all active channels for the current SQLite Cloud cluster.
-On command execution success returns the channels list, if not return error.
+If method executes successfully returns the channels list, else returns error.
-`async createChannel(channelName, ifNotExist = true)`|Uses **main WebSocket** to create a new channel with the specified name.
-On command exectution success returns the `response`, if not return error.
+`async createChannel(channelName, ifNotExist = true)`|Uses **main WebSocket** to create a new channel with the specified name. if method executes successfully returns the `response`, else returns error.
-`async removeChannel(channelName)`|Uses **main WebSocket** to remove the channel with the specified name.
-On command exectution success returns the `response`, if not return error.
+`async removeChannel(channelName)`|Uses **main WebSocket** to remove the channel with the specified name. if method executes successfully returns the `response`, else returns error.
-`async exec(command)`|Uses **main WebSocket** to send commands.
-On command execution success returns the `response`, if not return error.
+`async exec(command)`|Uses **main WebSocket** to send commands. if method executes successfully returns the `response`, else returns error.
-`async notify(channel, payload)`|Uses **main WebSocket** to send notification to an avaible channel for the current SQLite Cloud cluster.
-On notification exectution success returns the `response`, if not return error.
+`async notify(channel, payload)`|Uses **main WebSocket** to send notification to an avaible channel for the current SQLite Cloud cluster. if method executes successfully returns the `response`, else returns error.
-`async listenChannel(channel, callback)`|Uses **main WebSocket** to start listening for incoming message on the selected channel.
-On the first listenChannel request the SDK creates the **Pub/Sub WebSocket**.
-On the following listenChannel request the SDK simply adds the new subscription to the supscriptionStack.
-For each listend channel a callback is registered to be invoked when a new message arrives.
-The callback can be different for each channel.
-On listen execution success returns the `response`, if not return error.
+`async listenChannel(channel, callback)`|Uses **main WebSocket** to start listening for incoming messages on the selected channel.
+On the first `listenChannel()` request the SDK creates the **Pub/Sub WebSocket**.
+On the following `listenChannel()` request the SDK simply adds the new subscription to the `supscriptionStack`.
+For each listened channel a callback is registered to be invoked when a new message arrives.
+The callback can be different for each channel. if method executes successfully returns the `response`, else returns error.
-`async unlistenChannel(channel)`|Uses **main WebSocket** to stop listening for incoming message on the selected channel.
-On unlisten execution success returns the `response`, if not return error.
+`async unlistenChannel(channel)`|Uses **main WebSocket** to stop listening for incoming messages on the selected channel. if method executes successfully returns the `response`, else returns error.
-`async listenTable(table, callback)`|Uses **main WebSocket** to start listening for incoming message on the selected table.
-On the first listenTable request the SDK creates the **Pub/Sub WebSocket**.
-On the following listenTable request the SDK simply adds the new subscription to the supscriptionStack.
-For each listend table a callback is registered to be invoked when a new message arrives.
-The callback can be different for each table.
-On listen execution success returns the `response`, if not return error.
+`async listenTable(table, callback)`|Uses **main WebSocket** to start listening for incoming messages on the selected table.
+On the first `listenTable()` request the SDK creates the **Pub/Sub WebSocket**.
+On the following `listenTable()` request the SDK simply adds the new subscription to the `supscriptionStack`.
+For each listened  table a callback is registered to be invoked when a new message arrives.
+The callback can be different for each table. if method executes successfully returns the `response`, else returns error.
-`async unlistenTable(table)`|Uses **main WebSocket** to stop listening for incoming message on the selected table.
-On unlisten execution success returns the `response`, if not return error.
+`async unlistenTable(table)`|Uses **main WebSocket** to stop listening for incoming messages on the selected table. if method executes successfully returns the `response`, else returns error.
 `requestsStackState()`|Returns the list of pending requests.
 `subscriptionsStackState()`|Returns the list of active subscriptions.